Code-Institute-Submissions/Hello-world/README.md

 * Changed the position of the callout message and Join Now button to top right of the hero image, to make it one of the first items the user can see on the webpage and so that the user doesn't have to scroll down the page to get to the Join Now button.
 * Added a picture to the quotes section on the Join Now page to give the reviews better credibility from the User's point of view.
 Also removed bold styling of the quote text and made the names a smaller font to improve the visual appeal of this section.
 * Changed the membership package layout and texct styling to improve its visual appearance.
 * Adding extra padding or margin to the logo, navbar navigation tabs and navbar-toggler icon to give them a better look.
+Added a media query to further increase padding-left of logo above small breakpoint for improved visual appearance.

 ### Future scope:
 * If I had more time to improve my website, I would add a page detailing the gym classes available with a description for each class.
 This could be further improved in the future by adding photos or a video clip to improve the user’s understanding and website experience.